shuskey/Sketch-A-Doodle/Assets/Readme.txt

 [ ] Can this run as a Web App

 -- COMPLETE --
+--- WHILE PLAYING SCREENS (2D & 3D)
+[X] Allow Player chooser changes
+[X] Display Personal Best on screen "now playing 2D/3D screen" while playing [X] When Goal Achieved and timer stops, evaluate: (New Scene/screen ??)
+[X] - Is this a personal best for the current player [X]      No, Great Time, but not a personal best (let user change current player for a different evaluation) [X]	  Yes, Excellent, New Personal Speed Record!
+This puts you in 10th place (or what ever) [X] - Button choices [Try Again (goes to playmode chooser screen)] [Home/Back/(back to play this maze)]  <If new personal record, then save New High Score>

+-- CHOOSE YOUR PLAY MODE 2D 3D SCREEN
+[X] High Scores should be listed on the "play 2D or 3D" screen [X]   Display Top 5 scores/player name for 2D, Top 5 for 3D [X] Add PlayerChooser to "play 2D or 3D" screen

 [X] FIX: Initial Player position is (0,0) - falling usually fixes this [X] convert Maze scriptable objects into serialized data save/load.
 [X] Add SQLite